pitastrudl/wekanwiki/Troubleshooting-Mail.md

     @:~$ docker-compose logs -f wekan

+If you're using a snap package, you'll get the logs with

+    @:~$ journalctl -u snap.wekan.wekan

 ## Error Messages
 Once you've got the log files in front of you, go to the WeKan frontend and send a password reset link, or try to register.
 This will try to send an e-mail, and you should see any error messages in the log file.